 How did this rule work in the 20th century?

 Lenin was bald Stalin had hair Khrushchev was completely bald Brezhnev had hair Andropov was nearly bald Chernenko had hair.
-Gorbachev is bald Yeltzin had hair Putin is growing bald Medvedev, has hair
+Gorbachev is bald Yeltzin had hair Putin is growing bald Medvedev has hair Putin is growing bald

 This joke probably doesn't have a single author.
 It is difficult to determine when this paradox was described for the first time.
 The pattern became widely known during the reign of Leonid Brezhnev when enough material for reflection had already been accumulated.
 Initially, the chain began with Lenin and Finished with Brezhnev.
 But it was so surprising to discover that the rule of "bald and hairy" leaders work even in the modern Russia.